 Add Water Damage Prevention to Your Vacation Checklist

 There is a lot to plan and prepare for before you leave on vacation or for a long absence.
-But it's worth avoiding the trauma, expense, and inconvenience of coming home to water damage and possibly a toxic mold problem, too.
+If you’re in the business of property management, sometimes you have unoccupied properties.
+So, the preparation is worth it to avoid the trauma, expense, and inconvenience of coming home to water damage and possibly a toxic mold problem, too.